yesly/Git-Release-Notes-Tool/README.md

 # Git Release Notes Tool
-Description: Tool that collects the commits in a Git repository since the last tag with the intention of creating release notes for a project.
+Tool that collects the commits in a Git repository with the intention of creating release notes for a project.

 Features:

-  -Display release notes in a text file.
+•	Write release notes into a text file.

-  -Organize commits by module.

-  -Organize commits by Git submodules.
+•	Organize commits by modules and Git submodules.

-Upcoming features:

-  -Collect commits for all tags.

-  -Expand the ways in which the release notes are displayed.